couchbaselabs/docs-ng/content/query-language/language-reference.markdown

 This reference section describes the syntax and general semantics of N1QL.
 This includes all available commands, functions, expressions, conditionals and operators for the language.

+We use the following typographical conventions to mark different parts of the command syntax:

+- Square brackets [] indicate optional parts
+- Curled braces {} indicate you must provide this clause
+- Separator | indicates you choose one alternative
+- Dots ... mean that you can repeat the preceding element in a query

 ##Explain

 You can use this keyword before any N1QL statement and get information about how the statement operates.